aws/sagemaker-spark/README.md

 on EMR by submitting your Spark application jar and any additional dependencies your Spark application uses.

-SageMaker Spark applications have also been verified to be compatible with EMR-5.6.0 (which runs Spark 2.1) and EMR-5-8.0 (which runs Spark 2.2).
+SageMaker Spark applications have also been verified to be compatible with EMR-5.6.0 (which runs Spark 2.1) and EMR-5-8.0 (which runs Spark 2.2) The lasted compatible version is EMR-5.19.x (which runs Spark 2.3.2).
 When submitting your Spark application to an earlier EMR release, use the `--packages` flag to depend on a recent version of the AWS Java SDK:

 ```